 • The ADHD Programme to support parents of children with ADHD aged 6 to 12.

 For enquiries on this new initiative please contact Dr. Eileen Brosnan firstname.lastname@example.org

-If you are a parent and you would like to attend a course in the Autumn please complete this form and we will send you details once the dates are confirmed.
+If you are a parent and you would like to attend a course please look at the list of programmes and dates on ‘For parents’ page.
+YOu can book your place there.

 About RTE Toy Show Appeal